 We are not extracting DNA here.
 Instead, several other methods are used for increasing the sensitivity of the reaction.

 Ok, why we are not extracting DNA for the plasmid DNA?

-Because the reason is simple, the cell membrane of the bacterial cell.
+Because the reason is simple, the cell membrane of the bacterial cell is very smooth.

 A bacteria contains soft cell membrane which can easily be lysed by heating or centrifuging it at high speed.

 Also, we do not need the bacterial own DNA.
 The circulating circular plasmid is present into the cytoplasm of the bacteria Therefore additional purification steps are not required as well.
 By rupturing the cell membrane, our template DNA is ready for the amplification.

 Ok, lets quickly go through the method for obtaining good plasmid DNA.